Up W7BRI's Misc. Mods Slideshow

 .........................................................................................................................................

-After messing with messy, ineffective sealants, I discovered that Anderson PowerPoles fit perfectly inside a Bulgin SA3230 screw terminal insert, after I cut the PowerPoles short and Dremeled them down a little.
+One day, I decided I wanted to make Anderson PowerPoles waterproof, and discovered that they fit perfectly in a Bulgin SA3230 screw terminal insert, after I cut the PowerPoles short and Dremeled them down a little.
 I simply popped out the pins from the insert, expanded the holes for the positive / negative cords, and lined up the groove on the side of the red PowerPole to match up with the key running down the side of the insert.
+I added a little RTV silicone inside the PowerPole bulkhead for good measure.

 Here's the back side of the PowerPole bulkhead.
 I cut off a couple of the plastic fins that used to partition the screw terminals; this separates the power cords nicely, and gives them some strain relief.